 - Belushi’s bars in Paris (two locations – one in the 10th near Gare du Nord and one in the 19th) will be serving Thanksgiving dinner all day on Thursday and showing NFL action on the big screens.
 Reserve the location in the 10th at GDN@belushis.com or the location in the 19th at Canal@belushis.com

 - The wonderful cooking school La Cuisine Paris is offering a Thanksgiving cooking class in English followed by a group lunch from 10am-1:30pm on Thursday the 24th for 120€ per person.

 - For those traveling in the south, Julie Mautner’s website The Provence Post lists lots of options in Provence at the Côte d’Azur.

 DIY (Ingredient Sourcing)

-- La Grande Epicerie at 38 rue de Sèvres, 75007 carries some American products year-round, but it’s not as extensive as Thanksgiving above.
+- La Grande Epicerie at 38 rue de Sèvres, 75007 carries some American products year-round, but it’s not as extensive as the specialty shops above.
 You’ll also find a few American staples in the foreign food aisle at Galleries Lafayette Gourmet, 40 boulevard Haussman, 75009.

 - Beyond the specialty shops, ingredients for most traditional side dishes are widely available in Paris markets and grocery stores.
 Granted, you might have to skip the canned pumpkin and go for authentic potiron, or forgo the Campbell’s cream of mushroom soup in favor of crème fraîche and wild mushrooms, but you should have no problem finding patates douces (sweet potatoes), courge butternut (squash), choux de Bruxelles (Brussel sprouts), haricots verts (green beans) and marrons (chestnuts).
 Pecans and cranberries (canneberge or the similar airelle) are trickier to find, although not impossible.
 And if you need inspiration regarding the best way to roast a turkey, behold the following: